nicwest/QQ.vim/README.md

 * `pretty-print` passes response through a JSON pretty printer.
 * `follow` if this option is set to true the response will follow all redirects, otherwise will only return the first response
+* `insecure` if this option is set to true then it explicitly allows curl to perform "insecure" SSL connections and transfers

 `FORM: :<field name>: <field value>`